GaMeNu/BWUBot2/README.md

 # BWUBot2
-Version 2 of BWU bot, supporting more Discord integration and fully rewritten using discord.py 2.1's slash-commands
+Version 2 of BWU bot, supporting more Plot to Discord integration and fully rewritten using discord.py 2.1's slash-commands

 ## .env setup:
 ```